MainSilent/Reverse-Drivers/README.md

 # Coolstar Patched

 ### Legal Note:
-This is just a simple tutorial to share information on how reverse engineering a windows driver can be done, I have legally bought all the coolstar drivers as they have spent so much time and effort and you should also respect that.
+This is a simple tutorial intended to share information on how reverse engineering a Windows driver can be done.
+I have legally purchased all the Coolstar drivers, as they have invested significant time and effort.
+You should respect that as well.

 <hr/>
 We are trying to break intel tcss licensing.